What is Astrophysics

 Careers in Astrophysics

 Accomplished graduates in Astrophysics receive plenty of employment opportunities from institutes and organizations which are involved in research, theoretical work, and teaching in Astrophysics both in India and abroad.
-They typically get hired as Research Scientists with institutions which fund research and are provided with grants to pursue research work in the field of their interest.
+They typically get hired as Research Scientists with institutions that fund research and are provided with grants to pursue research work in the field of their interest.

 A career in Astrophysics can be overly exciting and rewarding for those who are genuinely curious about the universe and the secrets that its vast expanses of unexplored regions hold.
 Astrophysicists receive plenty of support to actively pursue the observation of new planets, their stars, and galaxies, and upon making new findings can even receive awards, considering that their discovery has helped further our understanding of the universe.